Decision

 Sanctuary’s stress testing meets the requirements of the Governance and Financial Viability Standard and demonstrates that it has the financial capacity to withstand a reasonable range of adverse scenarios.
 Mitigating actions are credible, developed and understood and the board is fully engaged in Sanctuary’s stress testing and mitigation planning.

-Sanctuary has a skilled and independent group board, that actively seeks assurance in relation to group activities and financial viability, and effectively scrutinises its performance.
+Sanctuary has a skilled and independent group board, that actively seeks assurance in relation to group activities and financial viability and effectively scrutinises its performance.
 It is supported by an appropriate committee structure, providing further oversight in relation to the delivery of outcomes for tenants under our consumer standards.
 We have assurance that Sanctuary’s governance arrangements are suitable to deliver the improvements required in line with its C2 grade in a transparent and accountable manner.
 The board annually reviews its own effectiveness and performance with regular external reviews of its governance arrangements, most recently in September 2022.
 In line with the organisation’s risks and activities, Sanctuary has addressed potential gaps in board member skills and experience through its succession planning.

-Viability – V2 – January 2025
+Viability – V2 - November 2025

 Sanctuary continues to develop new homes, including those for outright sale which exposes it to housing market risk.
-We have assurance that Sanctuary has reporting and oversight to manage its risks and that its stress testing shows that there is financial capacity in the business plan to mitigate a reasonable range of adverse scenarios.
+Sanctuary’s stress testing demonstrates it has the financial capacity in the business plan to mitigate a reasonable range of adverse scenarios, but it will need to manage these material risks.

 Background to the judgement